 firstname.lastname@example.org or 216.368.4390

 The following programs allow acceleration toward graduate study.
 These programs permit undergraduate students to study for and receive their master's degree while also studying for their bachelor's degree.
-Please see our Degree Programs Offered to view which degrees offer IGS and BS/MS Programs.
+Please see our Degree Programs Offered to view which degrees offer IGS, BS/MS, and BS/ME Programs.

 Integrated Graduate Studies (IGS)

-The Integrated Graduate Studies Program (IGS) is intended for highly motivated undergraduate students who are candidates for the bachelor of arts (BA) and whose objective is a degree at the master’s or doctoral level.
-Qualified students may be admitted to graduate study for their senior year and pursue the simultaneous completion of requirements for both the master’s and bachelor’s degrees.
-The baccalaureate will normally be awarded upon completion of the requirements for both degrees, unless a student satisfies all BA requirements prior to completing the master’s degree requirements. *Courses taken before formal admission into the IGS program cannot be double counted.
+The Integrated Graduate Studies Program (IGS) is intended for highly motivated undergraduate students who are candidates for the bachelor of arts (BA) and whose objective is a degree at the master’s or doctoral level. *Courses taken before formal admission into the IGS program cannot be double counted.

 Upon admission to the program, IGS students register as students in the School of Graduate Studies and are subject to the policies, rules and regulations of the School of Graduate Studies.
 They may, however, continue to receive merit-based undergraduate scholarships and may continue to reside in undergraduate housing during what would normally be their senior year of undergraduate work.
-Additionally, students in the IGS program will pay Graduate Tuition Rates.
+They will be considered graduate students with respect to the awarding of need-based aid.
+Additionally, students in the IGS program will pay graduate tuition rates.

 Candidates for the BS in Nutrition